Yosemite Annual Christmas Bird Count

 Birders looking at woodpeckers in Yosemite Valley during the 2020 Christmas Bird Count.

-Each year, tens of thousands of volunteers across the Americas join to participate in the Christmas Bird Count (CBC).
+Each year, tens of thousands of volunteers across the Americas participate in the Christmas Bird Count (CBC).
 This event is a census of birds in the western hemisphere that provides population data for science.
 Yosemite's participation began in 1932 and has since contributed over 100,000 observations to the growing database of bird population trends.
 For many people, spending the day observing birds, reuniting with birding friends, and contributing to bird conservation makes their holiday season complete.
 The CBC is the longest-running community science survey in Yosemite and in the world.

 Pygmy owl in tree being harassed by titmice during the 2019 Christmas Bird Count.